MrChido/MCTA.android/cREADME.md

 August 2025
 Wife would like to see the ability to track periods, and edit/delete entries.
 I am going to get started with the period tracker, its already fleshed out in my mind.
 8/3/2025
 With the period marking feature completed, I have implemneted an enviroment where the snapshot card can be tapped and 2 options are present, to edit the entry or to delete it in the database.
-The next feature to be added is the latter, I am performing this addetion first because i think it would be the easiest to implement out of the two.
+The next feature to be added is the latter, I am performing this addetion first because i think it would be the easiest to implement out of the two.|
+8/11/2025
+With the inclusion of being able to delete entries in the app, something has broken with the app when used by the wifes phone.
+The app is not saving entries into the databse, this is only isolated to her phone however.
+It behaves properly in my phone, and two emulated phone eniroments, one being her phone runing android 14.

+Desires from the wife:
+A place for medications list, something like a tab.